 We are actively raising funds for this install.
 If you are a paint or lift provider, and are interesting in donating resources to this project please email us at email@example.com.

 When Covid-19 struck, we felt like everyone else...wanting to help but not sure what to do.
 We partnered with an incredible movement spreading across the country to bring a little bit of hope to our neighbors.
 Jason Kofke has spent the last decade installing this message of hope across the world and we are so thankful to have partnered with him in his new project raising morale and much needed funds for local communities, including Edgewater.
+In the two week run of this initiative, nearly $5,000 was raised for Care For Real.
 Special thanks to Clarisse Perrette for allowing us to install on her building and for Jason Kofke for creating this movement!

 Whenever we can, we try and come up with artwork that plays off of the existing environment near the artwork.
 This piece was created to play off of the large paw prints pressed into the sidewalk just in front of Edge Theater.
 Special thanks to Edge Theaterfor volunteering their building and to Smoke for being a perfect model.